ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ### Reporting

-When the client's list of servers has an associated URL for malfeasance reports, it SHOULD post a malfeasance report to the URL whenever the measurement sequence described in
+When the client's list of servers has an associated URL for malfeasance reports, it SHOULD send a malfeasance report to that URL when malfeasance is detected (see {{measurement-sequence}}) and it is technically feasible to do so.
+Malfeasance reports are sent using the HTTP POST method {{!RFC9110}}.
-{{measurement-sequence}} has detected malfeasance.

 Since the failure of a popular Roughtime server can cause numerous clients to send malfeasance reports at the same time, clients MUST use exponential backoff to prevent overloading the server receiving the reports.
 It is RECOMMENDED that clients use an initial retry interval of 10 seconds, a maximum interval of 24 hours, and a base of 1.5.
 Therefore, the minimum interval before retrying after `n` failures in seconds is `min(10 \* 1.5^(n-1), 86400)`.

 Clients MUST NOT send malfeasance reports in response to signature verification failures or any other protocol errors.